Njeri-Marg/cli/README.md

 ## Legal

 *Brought to you courtesy of our legal counsel.
-For more context, see the [NOTICE](https://github.com/docker/cli/blob/master/NOTICE) document in this repo.*
+For more context, see the [NOTICE](https://github.com/docker/cli/blob/master/NOTICE) document in this repository.*

 Use and transfer of Docker may be subject to certain restrictions by the United States and other governments.